Opal Festivals and Opal Shows in Australia.

 This trip is titled Opal Air safari

-Plane charted is an metroliner that can comfortable take 19 passengers
+Plane charted is an metroliner that can comfortably take 19 passengers

-Two night at home of the Black opal lightning ridge in new South waled
+Two nights at the home of Black opal Lightning Ridge in new South wales

 Two nights at Winton in Queensland.